Effect of temperature anisotropy on the dynamics of geodesic acoustic modes: Acknowledgement

 \section{Acknowledgement}

-This work was partially supported by the “Lorraine Université d’Excellence” Doctorate fundings (project R01PKJUX-PHD21) belonging to the Initiative "I-SITE LUE".
+This work was partially supported by the “Lorraine Université d’Excellence” Doctorate fundings (project R01PKJUX-PHD21) belonging to the Initiative "I-SITE LUE" and R\&D Program through Korea Institute of Fusion Energy (KFE) funded by the Ministry of Science, ICT and Future Planning of the Republic of Korea (No. KFE-EN2241-8).
 Part of this work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No.$101052200$ EUROfusion).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
 We also thank the "Maison de la simulation Lorraine" for partial time allocation on the cluster Explore (Project No. 2019M4XXX0978).
 Simulations on this work were also performed on the MARCONI FUSION HPC system at CINECA.
-The authors are grateful to Etienne Gravier and Maxime Lesur (IJL, Nancy, France), Guilhem Dif-Pradalier and Xavier Garbet (IRFM, CEA, France), and William Bin and Stefan Schmuck (ISTP, CNR, Italy), Xin Wang and Zhixin Lu (IPP, Garching, Germany) for useful discussions and remarks.
+The authors are grateful to Etienne Gravier and Maxime Lesur (IJL, Nancy, France), Guilhem Dif-Pradalier and Xavier Garbet (IRFM, CEA, France), and William Bin and Stefan Schmuck (ISTP, CNR, Italy), Fulvio Zonca (CNPS, Frascati, Italy), Xin Wang and Zhixin Lu (IPP, Garching, Germany) for useful discussions and remarks.